medinatsalako/Capstone-project-/README.md

 ![Screenshot_20241220-002405~2](https://github.com/user-attachments/assets/3cd3050f-9c1d-437b-ae84-0fd3a507fd11)

-The summary of the above pictorial representation can further be explined in the table below;
+The summary of the above pictorial representation can further be explained in the table below; highlighting the total number of customers as well the total revenue generated per region.

 |REGION         |SOUTH|EAST |NORTH|WEST|
 |---------------|-----|-----|-----|-----|